-Bit(s) Name Description 63:20 - Reserved.
+Bit(s) Name Description 63:21 - Reserved.
 MBZ.

-Bit(s) Name Description
+20 SINGLE_SOCKET 0: Guest can be activated on multiple sockets.1: Guest can be activated only on one socket.
 19 DEBUG 0: Debugging is disallowed.
 1: Debugging is allowed.

-18 MIGRATE_MA 0: Association with a migration agent is disallowed.

-1: Association with a migration agent is allowed.
+18 MIGRATE_MA 0: Association with a migration agent is disallowed.1: Association with a migration agent is allowed.
 17 - Reserved.
 Must be one.
 16 SMT 0: SMT is disallowed.
 1: SMT is allowed.

-15:8 ABI_MAJOR The minimum ABI major version required for this

-guest to run.

-7:0 ABI_MINOR The minimum ABI minor version required for this

-guest to run.
+15:8 ABI_MAJOR The minimum ABI major version required for this guest to run.
+7:0 ABI_MINOR The minimum ABI minor version required for this guest to run.